‘Tis the season for season’s greetings

 Sincerely, the Jones’s, the Jones’, the Joneses (?!)

 You’ll want to finish your holiday card on a high note—not with the incorrect spelling of your family’s name.
 If your name doesn’t end with an “s,” simply add one (“Happy holidays from the Browns”).
 If it already ends in an “s” or a “z,” add “es” (“Happy holidays from the Joneses” and “Happy holidays from the Mendezes”).
 To avoid this conundrum completely, say “Happy holidays from the Jones family.”
 But whatever you do, don’t add an apostrophe.
-Need more guidance on apostrophes?
-Read our eight simple rules for using an apostrophe.
+Learn 10 other ways you’ve been using apostrophes wrong.

 Happy New Year’s?
 Happy New Years?